Common sunflower: In culture

-National and state symbol
+Symbolism

 The sunflower is the national flower of Ukraine.
 Ukrainians used sunflower as a main source of cooking oil instead of butter or lard forbidden by the Orthodox Church when observing Lent.
-They were planted to clean nuclear waste in Chernobyl mentioned before.
-In June 1996, United States, Russia and Ukraine officials planted sunflowers at the Pervomaysk missile base where Soviet nuclear weapons were formerly placed.
-During the 2022 Russian invasion, a video widely shared on social media showed a Ukrainian woman confronting a Russian soldier, telling the latter to "take these seeds and put them in your pockets so at least sunflowers will grow when you all lie down here".
+They were also planted to serve as bioremediation in Chernobyl.
+In June 1996, U.S., Russian, and Ukrainian officials planted sunflowers at the Pervomaysk missile base where Soviet nuclear weapons were formerly placed.
+During the Russian invasion of Ukraine, a video widely shared on social media showed a Ukrainian woman confronting a Russian soldier, telling the latter to "take these seeds and put them in your pockets so at least sunflowers will grow when you all lie down here".
 The sunflower has since become a global symbol of resistance, unity, and hope.

-The sunflower is also the state flower of the US state of Kansas, and one of the city flowers of Kitakyūshū, Japan.
+The sunflower is also the state flower of the U.S. state of Kansas and one of the city flowers of Kitakyūshū, Japan.

-Movement symbol

 During the late 19th century, the flower was used as the symbol of the Aesthetic Movement.

-The sunflower was chosen as the symbol of the Spiritualist Church, for many reasons, but mostly because of the (false) belief that the flowers turn toward the sun as "Spiritualism turns toward the light of truth".
+The sunflower was chosen as the symbol of the Spiritualist Church, for many reasons, but mostly because of the belief that the flowers turn toward the sun as "Spiritualism turns toward the light of truth".
 Modern Spiritualists often have art or jewelry with sunflower designs.

 The sunflower is often used as a symbol of green ideology.
 The flower is also the symbol of the Vegan Society.

 The sunflower is the symbol behind the Sunflower Movement, a 2014 mass protest in Taiwan.

+The Hidden Disabilities Sunflower was first used as a visible symbol (typically worn on a lanyard) in May 2016 at London Gatwick Airport.
+It has since come into common usage throughout the UK and in the Commonwealth more generally.

+Sunflowers were also used for cultural beliefs for many Native American Tribes.
+For the Hopi tribe, a big sunflower bloom meant there would be a good harvest year.
+The Teton Dakota tribe believed that when sunflowers were tall and blooming, it would be a good hunting season for buffalo.
+The Onandaga tribe had sunflowers in their creation story.